-This week we have eggs from both Echo Valley Farm and Walker Farm Foods.
+This week we have eggs from Echo Valley Farm, Watson's Family Farm and Emu Creek Farm.

 There is a world of difference between supermarket eggs and the pastured eggs we get straight from local regenerative farmers.
 Even the commercially produced "free-range" ones don't come close to the health benefits you'll get from truly free-range, pastured eggs from healthy chickens who live their lives in fresh air, under the sun with all the grass and bugs their hearts' desire.

 Regenerative farmers move their chickens on their land so they always have fresh grass and bugs to eat and the land reaps the benefits of the animals' foraging behaviour and manure.
 It's a method of farming that builds the soil, sequesters carbon and has benefits far beyond our generation.

 What's more, these farmers don't wash their eggs which keeps the natural 'bloom' intact, increasing the shelf life of the egg and retaining it's nutritional benefits.
 Commercial farmers wash their eggs in a chemical solution.
 As eggs are porous, those chemicals are getting inside!
 Apparently, the industry has realised that this process reduces the shelf life of the egg so after washing, many are now coating the eggs with a petroleum based oil.
 Yep.
 Those eggs aren't necessarily just eggs.

 Echo Valley Farm, Goomburra (2 hours south of Brisbane)

 Juanita and Randall are young farmers with a passion for holistic, regenerative farming.
 Inspired by the work of Farmer Joel Salatin from Polyface Farm, USA, they use a rotational method of farming, moving chickens, pigs and cattle across their land.
 This is having an amazing impact on the quality of their soil which not only produces a better quality product, it also helps make the land resilient in times of drought or flood.